-The Bachelor of Arts degree program at Boston University requires 32 four-credit courses, which, with a normal load of four courses per semester, typically demands four academic years of study.
-Information on the College of Arts and Sciences requirements for the BA may be found in the Boston University Undergraduate Programs Bulletin.
+The Bachelor of Arts in Economics requires 32 4-credit courses, which, with a normal load of four courses per semester, typically demands four academic years of study.
+Information on the College of Arts & Sciences requirements for the BA may be found in the Boston University Undergraduate Programs Bulletin.
 Some graduate courses are open to undergraduates with the proper prerequisites, the written consent of the instructor, and guidance from the undergraduate advisor.

-Economics major Introductory sequence is comprised of two courses, EC 101 Introductory Microeconomic Analysis and EC 102 Introductory Macroeconomic Analysis.
-These are large lecture course (225–280 students) meeting for three hours per week with a faculty member, plus a one-hour weekly discussion section, which is led by a teaching assistant.
+The Economics major introductory sequence is comprised of 2 courses, EC 101 Introductory Microeconomic Analysis and EC 102 Introductory Macroeconomic Analysis.
+These large lecture courses (225–280 students) meet for 3 hours per week with a faculty member, plus a 1-hour weekly discussion section, which is led by a teaching assistant.

-Students should take EC 101 and 102 as soon as possible, since these courses are prerequisites for all other required courses.
+Students should take EC 101 and 102 as soon as possible, as these courses are prerequisites for all other required courses.

-- SMG SM 221 Statistical and Economic Decision Making I is accepted as a substitute for EC 203 or EC 305, as is Applied Statistics (MA 214).
+- SMG QM 221 Statistical and Economic Decision Making I is accepted as a substitute for EC 203 or EC 303, as is Applied Statistics (MA 214).

 - Basic Statistics and Probability (MA 213) is a prerequisite for MA 214.

-Students who choose economics as their concentration are required to demonstrate a proficiency in calculus by passing with a grade of C or higher in any one of the following: MA 121, 122, 123, 124, 127, or 129, or by achieving the equivalent through Advanced Placement examinations.
+Students majoring in Economics are also required to demonstrate proficiency in calculus by earning a grade of C or higher in any one of the following: MA 121, 122, 123, 124, 127, or 129, or by achieving the equivalent through Advanced Placement examinations.

 Economics majors may choose a minor in another field of concentration.
 Minor concentrations are supervised by the departments offering the minor.